qlanners/nmt_tutorial/README.md

 This repository is a collection of items I created towards the completion of my senior thesis in the Applied Mathematics Dept. at Loyola Marymount Univeristy under the supervision of Dr. Thomas Laurent.
+The thesis revolved around creating a tutorial on Neural Machine Translation.
+The tutorial was largely inspired and drew from the PyTorch tutorial (https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html "Translation with a Sequence to Sequence Network and Attention")